-An adjustment period is allowed at the start of mixing operations for each type of mix placed on the Contract except for Asphaltic Concrete OGFC or PEM.
+An adjustment period is allowed at the start of mixing operations for each type of mix placed on the Contract.
+Asphaltic Concrete OGFC or PEM shall be granted an adjustment period for the first 500 tons (500 Mg) produced for the Contract.
+A new adjustment period shall not be granted for a change of producer, mix design or asphalt plant location.
 The adjustment period is provided to adjust or correct the mix and to establish the construction procedures and sequence of operations.